 |||Microfilmed card index containing resolutions and ordinances by the Dallas City Council naming or re-naming streets in the corporate limits of Dallas are available to view.|

-City Council Minutes, Ordinances and Resolutions]
+City Council Minutes, Ordinances, and Resolutions

-Dallas City Council’s official records, including minutes of the Dallas City Council [and earlier forms of government], from 1868 to the present, are available for research in paper, electronic, and micrographic forms.
+Dallas City Council’s official records, including minutes of the Dallas City Council (and earlier forms of government), from 1868 to the present, are available for research in paper, electronic, and micrographic forms.

-Council minutes, agendas, and ordinances and resolutions from 1995 to the present are available in
+Council minutes, agendas, ordinances, and resolutions from 1995 to the present are available in

-Council records contain primary documents associated with annexation, early neighborhoods and neighborhood groups, evidence of construction of streets, bridges, parks, libraries, and other city properties and services in specific neighborhoods.
+Council records contain primary documents associated with annexation, early neighborhoods and neighborhood groups, evidence of the construction of streets, bridges, parks, libraries, and other city properties and services in specific neighborhoods.